OpenHumans/GSoC/00_ideas.md

 you can use `pipenv install -r requirements.txt` to generate the `Pipfile` and install the dependencies.

+**Making Pull Requests**
+Some general tips for making Pull Requests to our repositories:
+- Pull requests should target only a single issue/feature.
+Don't put too many changes into a single pull request
+- Reference open issues that your pull request targets and tries to solve
+- Make sure to not accidentally change lots of unrelated files, e.g. don't commit temporary files from your editor, style changes introduced by your editor or unneeded file permission changes.

 ## Project Ideas

 **Note:** We have proposed both "data source" and "data exploration" projects.
 These